elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 ** (ErlangError) erlang error: :terminated
 ```

-After `IO.write/2`, we can see the request sent by the `IO` module (a four-elements tuple) printed out.
+After `IO.write/2`, we can see the request sent by the `IO` module printed out (a four-elements tuple).
 Soon after that, we see that it fails since the `IO` module expected some kind of result, which we did not supply.

 By modeling IO devices with processes, the Erlang <abbr title="Virtual Machine">VM</abbr> allows I/O messages to be routed between different nodes running Distributed Erlang or even exchange files to perform read/write operations across nodes.
+Neat!

 ## `iodata` and `chardata`